 Like what you're reading?
 Sign up for the Higher Education News Brief, and receive the top stories from across the landscape of Higher Education every Monday.

 Approximately 25% of TikTok users are tomorrow’s college students, specifically 10- to 19-year-olds.
 Gen Z loves the app, yet many universities lack a presence in that space.
-Neither Harvard University, nor Duke University, nor UC Berkeley has TikTok accounts, and an informal tally shows that the number of colleges on TikTok is not that high.
+This is unfortunate considering that 25% of users are tomorrow's college students, and 90% of those individuals open the app several times a day.
+Neither Harvard University, Duke University, nor UC Berkeley has TikTok accounts, and an informal tally shows that the number of colleges on TikTok is not that high.

 Cape Fear Community College in North Carolina has 12,687 students and a TikTok following of 19,100 users.
 Its account is admissions focused with videos that show lucrative types of trades jobs, dispels myths about community college, and share stories of students transferring to their dream schools and graduating with no debt.
 It has a greater number of followers on TikTok than Instagram.
 Austin Peay State University in Tennessee has almost 11,000 students and nearly 5,000 followers on TikTok.
 The account also went all-in with a student recruitment strategy by featuring campus tour videos, as well as snippets about why and how to apply for admission.

 Chasing and predicting the next big social media channel takes some work, and not every social media outlet survives.
 Remember Vine and Google+?
 If you want a safer bet, try becoming an early adopter of new features on established social media channels.
 When Instagram Reels and Facebook Stories debuted, the company changed the algorithms so that those who use the latest tools received more exposure, which led to higher engagement, views, and clicks.